European shares dip, Germany's DAX outperforms

 With 20 percent of STOXX Europe 600 companies having reported quarterly earnings, 60 percent have beaten or met expectations.
 On the U.S. S&P 500, that proportion rises to 74 percent.

-Germany's Dialog fell 20 percent, the top STOXX Europe 600 faller, after results that were released early missed consensus estimates.

-Among risers, Aberdeen Asset Management rose 2.9 percent.
+Among risers, Aberdeen Asset Management rose 3.1 percent.
 A Financial Times report that Aberdeen was looking for a buyer was enough to push the shares higher, although the company denied the report.
-(Editing by Hugh Lawson)
+(Editing bvy Richard Balmforth)

 LONDON, May 11 Italian banks shone in lacklustre European trading on Thursday after results led by Unicredit whose results indicated its turnaround was gathering pace.